madityarafip/My-Machine-Learning/ML-Zoomcamp/Midterm-Project-Week-7/README.md

 	 + View Mutual Info Score for Categorical Features of full train data
 	 + Use Correlation Matrix to see correlation between features and target in train data and visualize it using heatmap
 5. Choose model
-   The best parameter and model will be selected based on the best performance of the model seen from AUC score of the validation data for each trained model. or this midterm project there are a few model for classification that I used:
+   The best parameter and model will be selected based on the best performance of the model seen from AUC score of the validation data for each trained model.
+For this midterm project there are a few model for classification that I used:
    + `LogisticRegression()`
    + `DecisionTreeClassifier()`
    + `RandomForestClassifier()`